ghost-fvtt/fxmaster/README.md

 #### Animation easing

-You can customize the `canvas.fxmaster.drawSpecialToward` to ease the animation toward the target.
+You can customize the `canvas.specials.drawSpecialToward` to ease the animation toward the target.
 Here is an example data, easing options are given in the ease.js file.

 ```javascript